aaronpkelly/aaronpkelly.github.io/_posts/fly.io.md

 > We’re Fly.io.
 We take container images and run them on our hardware around the world.
 It’s pretty neat, and you [should check it out](https://fly.io/docs/speedrun/); with an already-working Docker container, you can be up and running on Fly in well under 10 minutes.

-Imagine deploying a _Dockerfile_ in your terminal (or a public docker image) to the cloud and have it running in seconds.
-Too frickin' cool.
+Imagine deploying a _Dockerfile_ from your terminal to the cloud and have it running in seconds.
+Too frickin' cool!

+Even if you don't have an app to deploy yet, you can deploy a pre-built docker image from a docker registry e.g. [hub.docker.com](https://hub.docker.com/].

 # trying it out